 “Oh, yeah, yeah, of course,” Ron stuttered getting a little bit red in the face and closed the door.
 A moment later Hermione called them both in her room as soon as she had made her bed.

-“What’s the matter that both of you without saying even so much as good morning are running straight into my room?”
+“What’s the matter when both of you without saying even so much as good morning are crushing straight into my room?”
 Hermione asked, partly to scold them, partly being intrigued, combing her thick brown hair.

 “Harry saw a bad dream,” Ron answered without hesitation, taking a seat on Hermione’s bed.
 She gave Harry an odd look.

 “It wasn’t just a simple bad dream,” Harry explained grumpily – he wasn’t a little child who starts to cry when he sees a bad dream, “but yesterday before drifting into sleep I saw a nightmare where Voldemort is still alive and is planning to resurrect himself once again.”
 Harry didn’t bother anymore to hide his anxiety.
-“He was more like just a voice, like just a thought, and he said that he would rise once more and he will be more powerful than ever.”
+“He was more like just a voice, like just a thought, and he said that he’ll rise once more and he’ll be more powerful than ever.”

 Harry stared at Ron’s alarmed face and Hermione’s shocked figure – they looked just like he felt: frightened and desperately hoping that it was just a nasty nightmare.